Table of Contents

 - Measurements of central venous pressure

-Under invasive neuromonitoring, we have measurements of: tissue oxygenation, blood flow, temperature or extracellular molecular concentrations.
+Under invasive neuromonitoring, tissue oxygenation, blood flow, temperature, or extracellular molecular concentrations are continuously observed.

 Diseases similar to subarachnoid hemorrhage